chickencraver97/PPT-samples/README.md

 =========
 **Example Questions**

-Here are four example questions.
+Here are six example questions.

-You will be assigned two questions during the test and will have **about two hours** to complete and submit your work.
+You will be assigned **two questions** during the test and will have **about two hours** to complete and submit your work.

 ## What is the Programming Proficiency Test for?